Abhijith911/Abhijith911/README.md

 <h2 align="center">👋 Hi, I'm Abhijith Santhosh</h2>
 <p align="center"><i>Electronics & Computer Engineering Student · Embedded Systems · IoT · Digital Design</i></p>

-> I build things that run on hardware — from IoT energy systems on Raspberry Pi to 32-bit processors in Verilog.
-Currently a 3rd-year B.Tech student at **Saintgits College of Engineering, Kottayam**, bridging the gap between silicon and software.
+> I build real-world systems at the intersection of **embedded hardware and AI** — from IoT energy monitoring on Raspberry Pi to GPU-accelerated computer vision models.
+My work spans **firmware, computer vision, and digital design**, with a focus on deploying systems that interact with real hardware in real time.

 ---